vargheseg/test/README.md

 This repo was created to go with the question asked [here](https://cmake.org/pipermail/cmake/2018-January/066812.html).
-Intended to test target_* cmake commands for describing a modular build structure.
+Intended to use target_* cmake commands for describing a modular build structure.

 ##### Project Structure: